AdguardTeam/AdguardKnowledgeBase/pages/02.general/11.https-filtering/docs.en.md

 ### Why does Adguard need to be able to filter HTTPS?

 The thing is, more and more websites, blogs, social media, etc. switch to HTTPS every day.
-And besides blogs and websites, more ad networks switch to HTTPS too, because it becomes necessary to display ads on the HTTPS-based website.
+And following blogs and websites, more ad networks switch to HTTPS too, because it becomes necessary to display ads on the HTTPS-based website.
 Here are few examples of popular websites, where you can’t remove ads without filtering the HTTPS: youtube.com, facebook.com, twitter.com.

 ### How does HTTPS filtering work?